zlahham/tv_kiosks/README.md

 4\.
 Configuring Redis and ActionCable
 -------------------------------------

-Since Redis is being used as an adapter for ActionCable’s realtime WebSocket channel connections, we must configure it to work with our setup.
+Since Redis is being used as an adapter for ActionCable’s real-time WebSocket channel connections, we must configure it to work with our setup.

-In our application code, the `config/environments/production.yml` file must be updates to include the following:
+In our application code, the `config/environments/production.yml` file must be updated to include the following:

 ```yaml
   config.action_cable.disable_request_forgery_protection = true